 *2* Three Students Vanish – Twin Peaks Gazette Friday, September 12, 1947.

 Three third grade students from Warren G. Harding Elementary School, Margaret “Maggie” Coulson, Carl Rodd, and Alan Traherne went missing overnight while taking a nature walk with their class in the woods near Pearl Lake.
-After a search, police and forest service interactions, even bloodhounds, the children were found by Andrew Packard, Scoutmaster and his group of Eagle Scouts near Pearl Lake Campground.
+After a search, police and forest service interactions, and even bloodhounds, the children were found by Andrew Packard, Scoutmaster, and his Eagle Scouts group near Pearl Lake Campground.
 All the children were taken to the hospital for a quick once over, but only Maggie’s were found by the Archivist.
-Besides being hungry and not being able to get enough to drink, Dr. Dan Hayward says even after finishing a pint of water, Maggie was still incredibly thirsty.
+Besides being hungry and unable to get enough to drink, Dr. Dan Hayward says that even after finishing a pint of water, Maggie was still incredibly thirsty.
 After examining the rest of Maggie, the Dr. noticed an abrasion, or as he said, “No visible injuries or wounds, aside from minor abrasions on both knees and elbows and this: recently raised or abraded skin on the back of her right knee, centered in the middle.
 Reddened or irritated marks that present in straight, thin symmetrical lines that also from an unusual, but perhaps random pattern, seen below:

 Twin Peaks Post Article